thoth-tech/documentation/docs/OnTrack/Data Analytics Platform/T1_2023/T1 Final design Proposal.md

 ## Conclusion

-In conclusion, the proposed data analytics system will assist tutors and instructors in monitoring student progress and identifying struggling students.
-The system will provide early intervention mechanisms to help struggling students get back on track, and it will help instructors identify areas of the course that may need improvement.
+In conclusion, the proposed data analytics system can assist tutors and instructors in monitoring student progress and identifying struggling students.
+The system can provide early intervention mechanisms to help struggling students get back on track, and it can help instructors identify areas of the course that may need improvement.
 The system is planned to thoroughly tested and designed to comply with data protection regulations to address ethical concerns.